meditationstuff/protocol_1/main.txt.md

 And then is it any wonder that hapless creeps, dark wizards, cult leaders… and healers walk among us?

-[continues in section "part X: Everyday blah, hapless creeps, dark wizards, and cult leaders"]
+[continues in section "part 4: Everyday blah, hapless creeps, dark wizards, and cult leaders"]